benjdj6/timecrunch/README.md

 * Add upvote/like button to recipe list (?)

-* Show upvote/like button on recipe detail page

 * limit user to one like/upvote per recipe

 * undo like/upvote if user clicks a second time